vic-torr/machines-monitor/README.md

 ## Another important statistics

- - A statistics that was stored is the CPU time consumption of each process.
-It's important to monitor remote machines which was left at a prolonged processing job.
+- A statistic that was stored in the CPU time consumption of each process.
+It's important to monitor remote machines which were left at a prolonged processing job.

 ## Alternative implementation

-A second implementation not detailed here but with higher scalability and robustness could be implemented this way:
-It can be implemented by a 2 modules: a centralized db, which runs at the monitor server; and a daemon running in each client machine to be monitored.
+A second implementation not detailed here but with higher scalability and robustness could be implemented this way: It can be implemented by 2 modules: a centralized DB, which runs at the monitor server; and a daemon running in each client machine to be monitored.
 The last one waits for a GET request.
-When it's signalized, it answer, DB machine/API, retrieving a JSON with the previous listed information.
+When it's signalized, it answers, DB machine/API, retrieving a JSON with the previously listed information.
 # 2)
 The decision if a task must be automated or not relies on the difference of time cost to automate it, versus the accumulated time consumed on repeating this task.
-If a task isn't usual, or don't consumes much time, users can even don't use the automation.
-So, when working with daily scheduled task, which spends more than 1 minutes,  5 times is enough to decide whether implement automation or not.
+If a task isn't usual or doesn’t consume much time, users can even don't use the automation.
+So, when working with a daily scheduled task, which spends more than 1 minute, 5 times is enough to decide whether implement automation or not.

-# 3) Conteiners
+# 3) Containers

 I would proceed using containers, to encapsulate the application to the compatible kernel.
 The migration plan would be installing docker, set up MySQL8 in the container.
-The former database need to be backed-up, exporting all the data to inside the database inside the container.
+The former database needs to be backed-up, exporting all the data to inside the database inside the container.

 <br />
 <br />